Acromyrmex coronatus

 In Monteverde, it is the main pest in gardens, and enters houses at night to cut bread, cabbage, or fruit that has been left out.
 The nests are often in or under a piece of dead wood, and often with a superstructure of loose, dead leaf fragments.
 They do not excavate soil very extensively, if at all.
 They may be arboreal at times, nesting in low branch junctions of epiphyte-laden trees.

-A. coronatus foraging is continuous at night, but diurnal foraging only occurs after recent rain.
+Acromyrmex coronatus foraging is continuous at night, but diurnal foraging only occurs after recent rain.
 Following a heavy rain, diurnal foraging commences, followed by a gradual cessation over a period of a day or two.
 Periodic rains during the dry season initiate a short bout of diurnal foraging, but when the rains became more continuous, diurnal foraging becomes continuous.
 Thus, the lack of diurnal foraging during the dry season is a short-term response to immediate environmental conditions and not a long-term change in colony foraging behavior.

 Nuptial flights are common in Monteverde, and the distinctively patterned dealate queens are often seen on the roads.
 Dealate queens have been observed out cutting leaves, suggesting the queens need to forage themselves to establish a colony.